cyberphone/saturn/PSD2.md

 ### Business Issues
 There are already many and *quite successful* "pre-PSD2" mobile payment systems on the market.
 Unfortunately, *none of these efforts seem to have enjoyed much success outside of their original national setting*.
-This may prove to be difficult changing, because these schemes (for *scalability* and *interoperability* reasons), usually depend on specific third-party wallet services, causing "friction" if applied to an international market.
+This may prove to be difficult to change, because these schemes (for *scalability* and *interoperability* reasons), usually depend on specific third-party wallet services, causing "friction" if applied to an international market.
 It would effectively be similar to launching a new VISA network.